dirkneuhaeuser/exercise-problems/graph/mst/README.md

 Per default use DJS
 - Minimum/Maximum Spanning Tree
 - Minimum Spanning **Subgraph** (part of the edges are already given)
-- **Minimum Spanning Forrest** (stop when djs.forrests == k)
+- **Minimum Spanning Forrest** (stop when `djs.forrests == k`)
 - **MiniMax** (Connect all nodes and try to minimise the maximum edge weight used for that).
 Vice verca for MaxiMin.
 The result is given just by the MST
 - **Second Best Spanning Tree**. (run normal MST, then you have n edges.
   For each of theses edges run MST again and don't include it) O(sorting + MST + Second Best MST) = <img src="https://render.githubusercontent.com/render/math?math=O(E log E %2B E %2B VE)">.
   Alternatively if E is huge, calculate the MST and get the minimal cost.
 Then for each v run a dfs and get the maximum distance between any two nodes in <img src="https://render.githubusercontent.com/render/math?math=O(V^2)">.
-  Not just pass though all edges which are not part of the MST.
-Add its cost and subtract the maximum distance between the two nodes within the orginal MST (See kattis spider).
+  Now just pass though all edges which are not part of the MST.
+Add its weight and subtract the maximum distance between these two nodes within the orginal MST (See kattis spider).
 - When there are **several starting points**, use **Prim**'s Algorithm (aksed for optimal forrests here)